Health Care Ethics, Minor

 Saint Louis University's minor in health care ethics allows students to examine some of the ethical questions that arise in the complex health care system.

-Students will discuss the definition of death, how to allocate donated organs, what is considered a disease and when to withdraw life-sustaining treatment.
+SLU students will discuss the definition of death, how to allocate donated organs, what is considered a disease and when to withdraw life-sustaining treatment.

 Students pursuing the minor in health care ethics must take Foundations in Clinical Health Care Ethics (HCE 2010) before or at the same time as any 4000-level courses.
 Two of the five courses for the minor must be at the 3000 or 4000 level.
+Students may take one elective outside of the center.

 Introductory Courses